GitLab Runner Helm Chart

 The Least Privilege Container Builds with Kaniko on GitLab video is a walkthrough of the Kaniko Docker Build working example project.
 It makes use of the documentation for Building images with Kaniko and GitLab CI/CD.

-The working example project can be copied to your own group or instance for testing.
+For testing, copy the working example project to your own group or instance.
 More details on what other GitLab CI patterns are demonstrated are available at the project page Kaniko Docker Build.

 Using an image from a private registry